 The chair seats are parallel to the floor so that an upright posture must entail flexion of the hips at a right angle.
+The lumbar lordosis is lost and the adverse flexed position of the lumbar joints occurs which can be clearly seen.
 Crossing of the legs accentuates this.
-The lumbar lordosis is lost and a flexed position of the lumbar joints occurs which can be clearly seen.
 Note that none is using the backrest except for the doctor in the white shirt who is in a semi-reclined slouched position.
 In this mode the lower lumbar joints may be unsupported and flexed (but see below) and the posterior ligaments are stretched but the intradiscal pressure is reduced from 0.44 MPa to 0.27 MP as shown in a study in Ulm by Wilke (Wilke 2001).
-If fully supported this is moving towards the 2T (3M) concept of a reclined work position and John Jukes commentated was commonly seen in offices (See Managing the Ergonomics in the office→).
+If fully supported this is moving towards the 2T (3M) concept of a reclined work position.

 A pilot study, in 2013, of how we sit now by students, at Cambridge, working on a project for a 2Tilt chair in relation to desk interface and office space indicates results, from a nearby office, that might surprise some people.
 This was occasioned by the somewhat confused results of intradiscal pressure studies where there is a variation in sitting positions and units used and is also relevant to the single pMRI study (Smith 2006).
 A more complete study is required.

 Note that in the absence of reclined work chairs only15% + 3% were sitting upright.